steltenpower/PowerGists/README.md

 Shared on-line documents in which writers and 'programming analysts' can cooperate effectively and reproducibly through:
 - Tighter feedback loop between people with different focus: tech-savvy and not, researchers and supporters (both of the dedicated official and technical community type), codecheckers/reviewers and communicators.
 A web in which I'd love to be adding value, helping, connecting.
 - Less manual copy-paste between different applications.
 - No, or less, install (differences).
-Possible within security context of data.
-Make sure early that people you (might) need in that security context, are allowed.
-Paperwork can take long, or make things near impossible.
-Actually technically activating access takes just seconds.
+- Possible within security context of data.
+Make sure early that people you (might) need in that security context, are ready to be added, as non-disclosure paperwork can take long, or make things near impossible.
 - Backend can run on High Performance Computing (HPC) too.
 - [Jupyter](https://www.youtube.com/watch?v=eJDxcR1V7Qg) is probably the most popular and has many derivatives.
 Others are Rnotebook(Rstudio) and ObservableHQ.
 - For different contexts it is possible to view a conversion to a different format: static Word/PDF, stand-alone interactive HTML, data-linked but non-editable notebook.